gandm/language-babel/README.md

 For a verbose description continue reading......

 #####Default with no Internal Scanner
-  Unless the `Internal Scanner` option described below is enabled babel-core will read all `.babelrc` files staring from the directory holding the project source file and continuing through all directories up to the root of the file system.
+  Unless the `Internal Scanner` option described below is enabled babel-core will read all `.babelrc` files starting from the directory holding the project source file and continuing through all directories up to the root of the file system.
 The contents of these files are merged by babel-core.
 If a file containing
   ```
 {
   "breakConfig": true